StuChapman/FS-MS-Project-Build-a-Buffet/README.md

 that aren't immediately obvious

 The first pass of ‘completion’ testing revealed some particular errors:
-1. The background image was incorrectly sized on contact.html – I corrected this by adjusting the max-height
+1. Autofield on progress
-2. The headers on case-studies.html were the wrong colour on small media devices – I also corrected this.
+2. AWS images on Heroku
 3. The menu links are supposed to change to a slightly darker colour to indicate that the user is currently visiting that particular page
     - this functionality has broken and all pages were showing "home" as the active page.
 I realised that I had made some adjustments to the navbar in index.html, and copied the code into each of the other pages without adjusting the active pages.